Stèle funéraire, Paris, 1281

 On permanent loan from the Musée de Cluny ‒ Musée national du Moyen Âge, Paris

-In 1849, excavations in rue Pierre-Sarrazin in Paris unearthed more than seventy fragments of Jewish funerary steles with Hebrew inscriptions dating from the 12th and 13th centuries.
+In 1849, excavations in the cellars of the Hachette bookshop in rue Pierre-Sarrazin in Paris unearthed more than seventy fragments of funerary steles with Hebrew inscriptions dating from the 12th and 13th centuries.
+Those dating from 1139 and 1140 are the most ancient found in France apart from those found at Auch (5th-7th century) and Narbonne (688-689).

-They come from one of the two known Jewish cemeteries on Paris’s Left Bank in the Middle Ages.
-This cemetery was closed in 1306 after the expulsion of the Jews from the Kingdom of France but exceptionally many steles remained in situ.
+These steles, entrusted to the Musée de Cluny in 1854, come from one of the two known Jewish cemeteries on Paris’s Left Bank in the Middle Ages.
+The cemetery was closed in 1306 after the expulsion of the Jews from the Kingdom of France and the land was given to the Dominicans of Poissy by Philip the Fair.
+Some of the gravestones were reused in the surrounding buildings but, exceptional in France, many fragments remained in situ.

-The gravestone of Master Salomon, son of Master Judah, is the only stele to have survived intact.
-Although the identity of this man who died in 1281 is not otherwise known, his title indicates that he was one of the spiritual leaders of the Jewish community in Paris in the second half of the 13th century, affected by the Disputation of Paris (also known as the Trial of the Talmud) in 1240 and the increasing severity of canonical and royal legislation against the Jews.
+Although the identity of this man who died in 1281 is not otherwise known, his title indicates that he was one of the spiritual leaders of the Jewish community in Paris in the second half of the 13th century, a period affected by the Disputation of Paris (also known as the Trial of the Talmud) in 1240 and the increasing severity of canonical and royal legislation against the Jews.